 January 31, 2017

-The hiring process and the termination process are equally important stages of the employment relationship – and both are full of minefields for employers.
-It’s critical that employers put the time in both up-front to ensure they are hiring the right people in the first place, and at the back-end to ensure they are ending employment relationships in a way that complies with the law and minimizes their liability exposure.
+The hiring process and the termination process are equally important stages of the employment relationship.
+And both are full of legal minefields for employers.
+It’s critical that you put the time in both up-front to ensure you’re hiring the right people in the first place, and at the back end to ensure you’re ending employment relationships in a way that complies with the law and minimizes your liability exposure.
+To help you when hiring and firing employees, here are 12 key do’s – and don’ts.

 6 Key Hiring Do’s & Don’ts